Model theory of operator algebras I: Stability: The order property

 Our definition of the order property for relative commutants is a bit more restrictive than that of the order property for tracial von Neumann algebras.
-The model-theoretic reason behind this is the fact that the relative commutant is in general not an elementary submodel of the ultrapower (see~\cite[\S\ref{II-S.Theory}]{FaHaSh:Model2} for the definition of elementary submodel, or safely ignore this remark).
-We say that $a$ and $b$ in a tracial von Neumann algebra \emph{$\e$-commute} if $\|[a,b]\|_2<\e$.
+We say that $a$ and $b$ in a tracial von Neumann algebra \emph{$1/m$-commute} if $\|[a,b]\|_2<1/m$.